 - Spanish: Algarrobo.

-- Environment: Common in all Mediterranean countries, there are some varieties in America.
+- Environment: Common in all Mediterranean countries, some varieties exist in America.

-- Description: Evergreen tree of the Leguminosae family, growing up to 10 m high.
-Its fruit is dark brown pods containing 12 to 16 hard seeds within a sweet, dark brown flesh.
+- Description: This is an evergreen tree of the Leguminosae family that can grow up to 10 m high.
+Its fruit is dark brown pods containing 12 to 16 hard seeds in sweet, dark brown flesh.

 - Parts of the plant used medicinally: The fruit (carob) and the seeds.